DevExpress/devextreme-documentation/concepts/70 Data Binding/00 Specify a Data Source/60 Custom Data Sources/2 Load Data/2 Client-Side Data Processing.md

 ---

-[note] For performance reasons, processing large datasets on the client is not recommended.
+[note] For performance reasons, we do not recommend that large datasets are processed on the client.